dmolsen/Throttle/README.md

 ## Credits ##

 Throttle started as a hack to [shim](https://github.com/marstall/shim/) so thanks to that project and the team at Boston Globe for the inspiration.
+The presets are derived from Apple's Network Link Conditioner tool and Guy Podjarny's presentation, [The Mobile Difference in Numbers](http://www.slideshare.net/guypod/the-mobile-difference-in-numbers).
 Throttle uses [Twitter Bootstrap](http://twitter.github.com/bootstrap/) and [Glyphicons](http://glyphicons.com/) for design elements.